Notable Recent/Upcoming Events

 Things to do in Salina

-Learn the history of the Smoky Hills region through photos, artifacts, engaging exhibits and captivating stories at the Smoky Hill Museum.
+Learn the history of the Smoky Hills regions through photos, artifacts, and engaging exhibits including a sod house, tornado simulator, and old time radio studio all at the Smoky Hill Museum.
 Visitors with little ones shouldn’t miss The Curiosity Shop, the interactive children’s area which features four thematic areas: Kansas Weather, Town Building, The World of Radio and The Dirty ‘30s.

-Take a stroll through downtown with the SculptureTour Salina, presenting a collection of sculptures loaned from artists, which changes every May.
+Under going a $165 Million renovation, you’ll definitely want to treasure hunt in downtown where you’ll find SculptureTour Salina, presenting a collection of sculptures loaned from artists, which change every May.
 Catch a rock concert or classical music performance at the Stiefel Theatre for the Performing Arts or enjoy a comedy or drama production from Salina Community Theatre.
+Downtown Salina also features antique and collectible shops, an Art Center & Cinema, and excellent places to eat.

-Cool off with some surf and fun at Kenwood Cove Aquatic Park, Salina’s largest water park, featuring thrill rides, 1,400 feet of slides and attractions the whole family will love.
+Cool off with some surf and fun at Kenwood Cove Aquatic Park, Salina’s largest water park, featuring a zero entry wave pool, great kid area, lazy river and over 1,400 feet of slides–attractions the whole family will love.

 KS ASA/USA Softball: Chuck Vogan (Tournament Director)